2024-2025 Undergraduate Catalog

 • MATH and STAT courses do not count toward the science requirement.

 System General Education and/or major coursework may satisfy some or all of the above requirements.
 Consult program advisor for details.
-See the College of Arts, Humanities & Social Sciences for additional information about Bachelor of Arts and Bachelor of Science specifications.
+See the College of Arts, Humanities and Social Sciences for additional information about Bachelor of Arts and Bachelor of Science specifications.

 Elective Requirements